sushant822/Classification-with-Python/README.md

 We train our model using our training dataset and then we test it using testing dataset.

-Reports at the ens show that our model is around 70% accurate.
+Reports at the end show that our model is around 70% accurate.